How to discover your personal values

 3️⃣ Validate your list of values

-Some personal values are more helpful than others for creating the kind of life you want.
-Go through your list and check each value against the criteria below.
+Some personal values help you build the life you want more than others.
+Go through your list and check each one against these questions:

 4️⃣ Determine your core values

-Your core values form the foundation of who you are.
-They provide your strongest guidance and shape your decisions.
-Find your three core values (plus or minus one) by asking yourself questions like these, using the list of personal values you just created:
+Your core values are the foundation of who you are.
+They offer your strongest guidance and shape your decisions.
+Identify your three core values (plus or minus one) by asking yourself questions like these, using the list you just created:

 🤔 Which values matter most to me?